 - Wash and clean the food processor ready for making the caramel.

-- Make the Caramel: Take the remaining soaked and drained dates, almonds, pinch of sea salt and ¾ tablespoon of coconut oil and blitz in the food processor until all smooth and creamy.
+- Make the Caramel: Take the remaining soaked and drained dates (⅔ cup), sugar free maple syrup, peanut butter and coconut oil and blitz in the food processor until all smooth and creamy.

 - Remove bases from fridge and spoon in the caramel evenly across the 16 bases, smoothing over with a spoon.